 - World Health Organization, 1948

-BCDI-Atlanta promotes culturally relevant healthy nutrition and preventative wellness practices among families.
-Coordinates outreach, programs and activities to engage, educate, and empower.
+BCDI-Atlanta promotes culturally relevant healthy nutrition and preventive care practices among families, by coordinating outreach, programs and activities to engage, educate, and empower.

 Trauma Informed Care Support for Early Educators & Child Advocates

 The Strength Within program provides professional development and coaching to early care and education family engagement staff who work in programs serving low-income families with young children ages 0-5.
 The goal of Strength Within is to decrease the risk of mental health challenges for trauma-exposed children by providing evidenced-based and culturally responsive training for case workers, child care/school staff and others who interact with impacted families.
 The program will increase awareness of trauma informed practices, train and coach on how to mitigate its impact.
 BCDI-Atlanta focuses primarily on helping adults, who are responding to and supporting families impacted by traumatic stress.